Robert Mantho

 Architectural Design, Spatial Analysis, Urban Analysis, Collaboarative Practice, Teaching

-I have 3 strands of research, resulting in the publication of 2 books, 2 journal articles, many conference papers and 5 public exhibitions.
-These areas of research are: urban spatial analysis, digital space making and site specific making.
+I have 4 strands of research, resulting in the publication of 2 books, 2 journal articles, many conference papers, and 5 public exhibitions.
+These areas of research are urban spatial analysis, digital space making, site-specific making, and teaching practice.
 The complex construct of the city and the central role it plays in society is the focus of design and research.
 Speculation on the impacts of digital tools and processes has been ongoing throughout my career, with 10 years of research examining the space of social interaction with digital tools.
 The collaborative work of Locus concerns the act of making in the physical world, using material construction to explore architectural space as embodied experience.
-All 3 areas of research explore the wider theme of spatial experience and perception; pursuing thimore...
+All 3 areas of research explore the wider theme of spatial experience and percmore...

-I have 3 strands of research, resulting in the publication of 2 books, 2 journal articles, many conference papers and 5 public exhibitions.
-These areas of research are: urban spatial analysis, digital space making and site specific making.
+I have 4 strands of research, resulting in the publication of 2 books, 2 journal articles, many conference papers, and 5 public exhibitions.
+These areas of research are urban spatial analysis, digital space making, site-specific making, and teaching practice.
 The complex construct of the city and the central role it plays in society is the focus of design and research.
 Speculation on the impacts of digital tools and processes has been ongoing throughout my career, with 10 years of research examining the space of social interaction with digital tools.
 The collaborative work of Locus concerns the act of making in the physical world, using material construction to explore architectural space as embodied experience.
 All 3 areas of research explore the wider theme of spatial experience and perception; pursuing this key architectural concept through the examination of individual circumstances with specific techniques.
-This has led to a developing expertise across a range of scales and specialist applications; with each application targeting particular knowledge transfer opportunities.
+This has led to developing expertise across a range of scales and specialist applications; with each application targeting particular knowledge transfer opportunities.

 The most recent research has been focused on urban spatial analysis in the APS strategic theme.
 The research uses a diagrammatic analytic technique to examine the spatial structure of streets.
 This research is contained in the book, The Urban Section: An Analytical Tool for Cities and Streets.
 I have lectured on the methodology in the book within the MSA, architecture schools in Reykjavik, Beijing, for Glasgow City Council and for architectural offices.
 Building on this research, I am developing a book on the interaction between ground floor interior spaces and the exterior space of the street.
 This fundamental urban relationship is currently under examined, and offers an opportunity to expand the knowledge in the field of urbanism.
 As part of this research I am currently writing an article for publication in a specialist journal.